 Once the video is purchased the video file is accessible on the customer’s MY ACCOUNT page of www.behavioraltech.org.
 The file can be accessed and viewed forever from this location.

-In this four volume series you'll watch Dr. Linehan in an unscripted role-play.
-These sessions include the elements that need to be covered in the pre-treatment stage of DBT.
-These elements are, orienting the client to treatment, introducing BPD diagnosis and biosocial theory, and getting a commitment to participate in treatment and decrease dysfunctional behaviors.
+In this four-volume series, you'll watch Dr. Linehan in unscripted role-play sessions.
+These sessions include the elements that need to be covered in the pre-treatment stage of DBT: orienting the client to treatment, introducing BPD diagnosis and biosocial theory, and getting a commitment to participate in treatment and decrease dysfunctional behaviors.

 In this two-session unscripted role play, Dr. Linehan demonstrates some of the DBT suicide protocols used in treatment.
 She demonstrates different elements in assessing suicide while creating a working relationship with a suicidal client.
 Dr. Linehan sets the stage for treatment, forms a relationship with the client, and gets a clinical picture of both the clients’ suicide history as well as her reasons for living.